JUSTICE LEAH HARJO-WARE

 She was nominated and confirmed as the first Vhakv Hayv Espvkacv (Attorney General) of the Mvskoke Nation under the 1979 Constitution.
 As Attorney General, she represented the Nation as amicus curiae in United States v.
 Sands, defending the rights of the federal and Mvskoke governments to exercise criminal jurisdiction over restricted allotments.
 Justice Harjo-Ware and her husband, Henry, also practiced together for a number of years with the firm Indian Country Lawyers, P.L.L.C.

-Justice Harjo-Ware currently serves as an attorney decision maker probating Indian trust estates for the Probate Hearings Division of the Office of Hearings and Appeals, U.S. Department of the Interior.
+Justice Harjo-Ware currently serves as an Indian Probate Judge for the Probate Hearings Division of the Office of Hearings and Appeals, U.S. Department of the Interior.
 She was first nominated and confirmed to serve on the Mvskoke Supreme Court in January 2007.
 In June 2013, Justice Harjo-Ware was nominated and confirmed to serve a second six-year term on the Court.

 Justice Harjo-Ware with Justice Yvonne Kauger (Oklahoma Supreme Court) and Justice (ret.)
 Sandra Day O'Connor (U.S. Supreme Court) at the Sovereignty Symposium, May 2013